waynegibson/aws-storage-bucket/README.md

 - `bucketName`: Optional custom name for the S3 bucket (defaults to `${bucketType}-storage-${environment}-${timestamp}` where `timestamp` is the current date in YYYYMMDD-HHmmss format)
 - `stackName`: Custom name for the CloudFormation stack (defaults to `${bucketType}-storage-bucket-${environment}`)
 - `description`: Custom description for the CloudFormation stack
-- `environment`: Set to 'production' to use RETAIN removal policy
+- `environment`: Set to 'prod' to use RETAIN removal policy

 ## Bucket Types